-There's nothing quite like the look and feel of a brand-new kitchen with upgraded appliances and an updated new look, but you don't have to shell out big bucks on a full kitchen renovation just to fix your cooking area.
-In fact, a few minor updates and a little elbow grease can help you DIY your way into a kitchen that looks and feels all new.
-You might be surprised how different the room can look when you do a simple refresh with new paint, cabinet doors and appliances.
+There's nothing quite like the look and feel of a brand new kitchen with upgraded appliances and fresh decor.
+And the good news is, you don't have to shell out big bucks for a full DIY kitchen remodel just to fix up the heart of your home.
+In fact, a few minor updates and a little elbow grease can help you DIY your way into a budget-friendly cook space that looks high-end.
+You might be surprised how different the entire kitchen looks when you do a simple refresh with new paint, cabinet doors, and appliances.

 If you are planning on doing your own kitchen remodel and don't have a massive budget, you need to make a list of things that you realistically can afford to change.
 Once you figure this out, decide what home improvement tasks you can do without professional help.
-Maybe the torn up linoleum floor needs to go, but installing tile isn't in the scope of DIY projects you feel comfortable tackling.
-In that case, perhaps you could handle installing laminate flooring instead.
-Do you know you need more storage space but aren't up to the challenge of installing kitchen cabinets yourself?
+Maybe the torn up linoleum floor needs to go, but installing tile isn't in the scope of DIY projects you feel you can handle.
+In that case, perhaps you go with laminate flooring instead.
+Do you need more storage space but aren't up to the challenge of installing kitchen cabinets yourself?
 Then maybe adding more shelving and selecting some chic storage units are the solutions.

-Keep in mind that there are some things you might not be able to DIY.
-For example, your wiring might need to be upgraded, but unless you happen to be experienced with electrical work, you'll probably need to hire an electrician.
-Though you'll want to minimize the number of projects for which you have to hire a professional, sometimes there's no way to avoid specialized work like plumbing and electrical.
+Keep in mind there are some things you probably can't and shouldn't DIY.
+For example, your wiring might need to be upgraded, so hiring an electrician is your best bet.
+You'll want to minimize the number of projects you have to hire out, but sometimes there's no way to avoid specialized work like plumbing and electrical.
 And let's face it, you want those things done right the first time.
-You can, however, make this work more affordable by doing some of the grunt work yourself, such as removing drywall or cabinets to provide access to plumbing or electrical lines.
+You can, however, make this work more affordable by doing some of the grunt work yourself.
+Try removing drywall or cabinets to provide access to plumbing or electrical lines.

-When doing a full kitchen remodel, experts recommend that your budget be equal to 5 to 15 percent of your total home budget.
-In fact, the average cost of a kitchen remodeling project is $24,173, but if you're planning to do it yourself and are trying to save money, this may seem too high.
+When starting a full kitchen remodel, experts recommend that your spend equal about 5% to 15% of your total home budget.
+In fact, the average cost of a kitchen is $24,173, but if you're planning to do it yourself and want to save money, this price may seem too high.
 Low-end kitchen remodel budgets for DIYers tend to start at $4,000, but you can make a handful of important changes for even less.

-Figure out what you can realistically spend on your kitchen remodel without breaking the bank and then deduct 20 percent of that number and set it aside as a reserve for unforeseen circumstances.
-After all, if a pipe breaks while you're working on your sink, you're going to need extra money available immediately for emergency plumbing services.
+Figure out what you can realistically spend on a kitchen remodel without breaking the bank, and then deduct 20% of that number to set aside for unforeseen circumstances.
+After all, if a pipe breaks while you're working on the sink, you're going to need extra money available immediately for emergency plumbing services.

-Once you've decided on your maximum budget, look at your list of changes and start pricing items, focusing on the highest-priority items first.
-Remember to always purchase products that are high-enough quality to last, but you don't need to purchase top-of-the-line products either.
-Try to strike a balance between quality and aesthetic appeal and focus more on your personal preference than trends that will likely go out of style before you remodel again.
+Once you decide on a maximum budget, look at your list of changes and start pricing items, focusing on the highest priority items first.
+Remember to always purchase products that are made to last without breaking the bank.
+Try to strike a balance between quality and aesthetic appeal, and focus more on your personal preference than trends that may go out of style.

-Keep in mind that installing new kitchen cabinets is not only difficult but also expensive.
-In fact, new cabinets represent one of the biggest expenses in kitchen remodeling projects, so unless you desperately need new cabinets, it's best to instead spruce up your existing cabinets with a new coat of paint, hardware and trim or by refacing the cabinets with wood veneer and replacing the drawers and doors.
+Keep in mind that installing kitchen cabinets is not only difficult but also expensive.
+In fact, cabinets account for one of the biggest expenses.
+So unless you desperately need a new set, it's best to spruce up your existing cabinets by adding a fresh coat of paint, hardware, and trim, or by refacing them with wood veneer and replacing the drawers and doors.

 Preparing for a Kitchen Remodel